 9. Printed media

 While more and more people are turning from old-school in favor of digital, printed media is still essential in the digital world.
-This allows you to reach out to your audience in a familiar method and even play a bit on the nostalgia card.
+This allows you to reach out to your audience in a familiar way and even play on the nostalgia card.
 Due to the nature of printed media, this is one of the simplest ways to generate value for your audience early on.